 Crime rates skyrocketed during the 1970s as the NYC subway proved to be the most dangerous transit system in the world.
-In September 1979, there were 250 felonies reported per week – all going down in the dark hallways of the subway system.
+In September 1979, there were 250 felonies reported per week – all going down in the dark tunnels of the subway system.

 As a response to such violence, the police had to develop new tactics, strung between the necessity to control the rampant crime rates and the forever-shrinking budget.

 Even though their presence was on a high level since the 1960s, when around 3,100 officers patrolled the subway as part of the Transit Police force, various reports from the late 1970s challenged their effectiveness.

 For one, the MTA (Metropolitan Transportation Authority) used different radio frequencies, causing unnecessary confusion.
 Secondly, the Transport Police patrol patterns quickly became predictable, enabling the felons to effectively avoid them and thus be one step ahead.